 Professors often put required textbooks as well as other course materials on course reserve.
-To see what materials a professor has placed on reserve, ask at the Circulation Desk or search the library catalog.
+To see what materials a professor has placed on course reserve, ask at the Library front desk or search the library catalog.

 Course reserve items may be checked out for two hours or kept overnight if checked out within two hours of closing and returned within one hour after the Library opens the next morning.
 A valid UNM ID is all that is needed to check out course reserves.

-The print academic support collection is located in the bookcases across from the Reference Desk.
-It contains Nutshells, Examples and Explanations, and hornbooks.
+The print academic support collection, including many print study aids, is located on the lower floor of the Law Library, down the stairs to the right of the Library front desk, past the soda machine.
+The print collection contains Nutshells, Examples and Explanations, and hornbooks.
 Academic support items may be checked out for two hours, but may be kept overnight if checked out within two hours of closing and returned within one hour after the Library opens the next morning.

 Additional information about the Law Library is available on the UNM Law Library website.